Anne Anlin Cheng: Research and publications

-Taken together, Cheng's works build upon renowned race theorists such as Saidiya Hartman, Gayatri Spivak, Frantz Fanon, and Hortense Spillers to place Asian-American studies firmly within the discussion surrounding racial formation in the United States, as seen in her previous books such as The Melancholy of Race (2001) and critical reviews for the Los Angeles Review of Books that have covered Ghost in the Shell, Crazy Rich Asians, Minari, and Mulan.
+Taken together, Cheng's works build upon race theorists such as Saidiya Hartman, Gayatri Spivak, Frantz Fanon, and Hortense Spillers to place Asian-American studies firmly within the discussion surrounding racial formation in the United States, as seen in her previous books such as The Melancholy of Race (2001) and critical reviews for the Los Angeles Review of Books that have covered Ghost in the Shell, Crazy Rich Asians, Minari, and Mulan.
 Other essays of hers can be found in The Atlantic, The Nation, Hyperallergic, and Huffington Post.

 Political activism

 Comments on Stop Asian Hate

 Anne Anlin Cheng was vocal during the 2021 Atlanta Spa Shootings, which targeted Asian women and was motivated by sexual desire.
 For The New York Times, she penned an op-ed that particularly pushed back on popular assumptions that Asian Americans experienced injuries that were too privileged to warrant serious attention, writing, "There is something wrong with the way Americans think about who deserves social justice — as though attention to nonwhite groups, their histories and conditions, is only as pressing as the injuries that they have suffered."
 For CBS news, she expanded on this, emphasizing that “Mild forms of racist, sexist harassment is on a continuum of what we saw in Atlanta last week, a very lethal expression of that.”